smarthome-go/rpirf/README.md

 device.Send(5121438)
 ```
 ### Cleaning up
-After all codes have been sent, it is recommended to clean the device
+After all data has been sent, it is recommended to clean the device.
+However, in a typical setup, this function is either `defered` or called on program exit.
 ```go
 device.Cleanup()
 ```